Erlangen Program at Large-1: Geometry of Invariants: Introduction

-An interesting feature of the correspondence between the point and cycle spaces is that many relations between cycles, which are of local nature in the cycle space, looks like non-local if translated back to the point space, see for example non-local character of cycle orthogonality in Figs.~\ref{fig:orthogonality1} and~\ref{fig:orthogonality2}.
-Such a non-point behaviour is oftenly thought to be a characteristic property of \emph{non-commutative geometry} but appears here within the Erlangen program approach~\cite{Kisil97a,Kisil02c}.
-This also demonstrates that our results cannot be reduced to the ordinary dif\/ferential geometry or nine Cayley--Klein geometries of the plane~\cite[Appendix~C]{Yaglom79}, \cite{Pimenov65a}.
+An interesting feature of the correspondence between the point and cycle spaces is that many relations between cycles, which are of local nature in the cycle space, looks like non-local if translated back to the point space, see for example non-local character of cycle orthogonality in Fig.~\ref{fig:orthogonality1} and~\ref{fig:orthogonality2}.
+Such a non-point behaviour is oftenly thought to be a characteristic property of \emph{non-commutative geometry} but appears here within the Erlangen program approach~\cites{Kisil97a,Kisil02c}.
+This also demonstrates that our results cannot be reduced to the ordinary differential geometry or nine Cayley--Klein geometries of the plane~\citelist{\cite{Yaglom79}*{App.~C} \cite{Pimenov65a}}.

+\begin{remark} Introducing parabolic objects on a common ground with elliptic and hyperbolic ones we should warn against some common prejudices suggested by picture~\eqref{eq:eph-class}: \begin{enumerate} \item The parabolic case is unimportant (has ``zero measure'') in comparison to the elliptic and hyperbolic ones.
+As we shall see (e.g. Remark~\ref{re:par-more-cayley} and~\ref{re:focal-lenght}.\ref{it:more-lengths}) some geometrical features are richer in parabolic case. \item The parabolic case is a limiting situation (a contraction) or an intermediate position between the elliptic and hyperbolic ones: all properties of the former can be guessed or obtained as a limit or an average from the latter two.
+Particularly this point of view is implicitly supposed in~\cite{LavrentShabat77}.